ValorNaram/fosmbot/files/privacypolicy.md

   - a list of groups you and the bot are in
   - Timestamp (When was your record added to the database)

-To view the data the Bot has saved about you, just issue `/mydata` in a private chat with the bot.
+To view the data the bot has saved about you, just issue `/mydata` in a private chat with the bot.

 **When will this data be collected?**
 The bot creates a record in our database (see "General" section) if you join one of our groups.
 If you chat with the bot in private and aren't in any of our groups, then the bot won't save anything about you but creates as pseudo profile which is deleted immediately after command execution.